-Vice President, International Business Affairs & Leadership Development
+Vice President, International Business Affairs

-As Vice President of the San Diego Regional Chamber of Commerce Paola Avila brings 20 years of experience in public policy, community outreach, and government relations.
+As Vice President of the San Diego Regional Chamber of Commerce Paola Avila brings nearly 20 years of experience in public policy, community outreach, and government relations.
 In her current position, Avila focuses on advocacy of domestic and international public policies that enhance economic prosperity through trade, commerce, and robust international relationships.
 Leveraging our region’s assets such as our diverse and skilled workforce and land, air and sea ports she works to secure our position as a top global competitor.
 With her experience in both the private and public sectors, Avila represents the business community on distinguished panels throughout the nation, on topics ranging from infrastructure to immigration to trade, having a grasp on diverse topics impacting commerce.

 Avila is recognized as a leader in the industry winning multiple awards including Latino Leaders Magazine’s 2014 San Diego’s Most Influential Latinos, Cross Border Leader by San Diego Magazine at their 2015 Latino Impact Awards and, most recently, South County EDC’s 2017 Regional Leadership Award.
 She was also named San Diego Hispanic Chamber of Commerce Cross Border Leader of the Year and selected as a finalist at the San Diego Business Journal Women Who Mean Business Awards.
-Avila graduated from the University of California San Diego with a B.A. in Economics.